Google Maps' For You recommendations come to iOS

-Google Maps can help you discover new places thanks to its "For You" tab -- and now even more people will get to use it.
+Google Maps can help you discover new places by way of its "For You" tab -- and now even more people will get to use it.

 The For You tab lets you follow certain neighborhoods or places you're interested in to get updates and recommendations from Google Maps.
 It's a good way to learn when a pop-up shop opens up or find out about new restaurants.